Health Insurance 2025: What’s Next

 Cartoon GIF of a brain, heart, and patient interacting.

 Big shifts are coming to health insurance in 2025.
-Think smarter tech, custom plans, and more mental health care.
-Companies like UnitedHealthcare, Oscar Health, and Kaiser Permanente are already adapting.
-Let’s break it down.
+Think smarter tech, custom plans, and better mental health care.

 1. Telemedicine Takes Over